Tinkerforge/doc/en/source/Kits/HardwareHacking/RemoteSwitch_HardwareSetup.rst

 C or D).
 An input is activated if it is switched to GND.
 All inputs are interconnected in a matrix style order.

-In this example we will use the Industrial Quad Relay Bricklet with its four solid state relays to short the inputs ON, OFF, A and B to GND.
+In this example we will use the :ref:`Industrial Quad Relay Bricklet
+<industrial_quad_relay_bricklet>` with its four
+solid state relays to short the inputs ON, OFF, A and B to GND.
 This way we will be able to switch two remote switches.
-If you want to also switch C and D, you can use an additional Industrial Quad Relay.
+If you want to also switch C and D, you can use an additional Industrial Quad Relay Bricklet.

 The innards of the Remote Control
 ---------------------------------